Loafiat/Loafiat/Readme.md

 # Hi! #
 I make games and whatnot.
 ### Currently Working on: ###
-- Zipuss (FPS inspired Gorilla Locomotion game with no gun-play involved.)
+- Zipuss: An FPS inspired Gorilla Locomotion game with no gun-play involved.
+- GTClassic: A patch-based fork of Gorilla Tag's "Neon Colors" version that removes reliance on third parties such as Steam and Photon.
-- Whatever Source Engine project I randomly decide to do.
+- Whatever Source Engine projects I randomly decide to work on.